CraftAcademyLabs/necta_01/the_body.md

-## The Body Part 3 - navigation, listing & non-semantic wrappers
+## The Body Part 3 - navigation, list & form

 So we want our users/visitors to be able to navigate our site.
 We will make that possible by adding a navbar using the `<nav>` tag, which contains the main navigation functionality for the page.